hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 She stared into the mirror, ignoring her hair.
 The mouse sat on the edge of the table and _waved_.
 A shy, tiny mouse wave, but a wave, regardless.

-Anna didn’t know what to do, so she waved back--she didn’t want to be rude.
+Anna didn’t know what to do, so she waved back---she didn’t want to be rude.
 The mouse gestured for her to follow as he ran off, so she did.

 Keeping the mouse in sight through the mirror proved difficult.
 She tried not to stumble while holding the mirror and navigating through the shop.
 She knew these aisles, but seeing everything in reverse disoriented her.